spthm/sphray/README.md

 SPHRAY was developed by Gabriel Altay and Inti Pelupessy.
 This repository is a copy of the now-archived SVN repository at https://code.google.com/archive/p/sphray/.

+SPHRAY is released under the GNU GPL v3.
+See Licence.md.

 For an explanation of config file options, see ConfigFile.md.
 For an explanation of Makefile options, see MakeFile.md.